 How Long Does it Take for Milk to Dry Up After Weaning a Toddler?

 The majority of your milk will probably dry up within a week or two.
 But some moms report being able to express some milk for months or even years after weaning!
-Sounds far fetched, right?
+Sounds far-fetched, right?
 But it’s not.
 It’s common enough, and it makes sense that while your supply does adjust fairly quickly to increases or decreases in demand, the milk factory doesn’t necessarily just shut down right away after it’s used to chugging along every day for months or years.
 Keep that in mind when decided how to wean a toddler from breastfeeding.

 How Do I Stop Breastfeeding?
 Weaning Slowly vs. Cold Turkey.